multirobot-use/mission_planner/README.md

 ./scripts/launch_matlab_ros_connection.sh
 ```

-## Monitoring the Behaviour Tree execution with Groot
+## Monitoring the Behavior Tree execution with Groot

 There is a Make recipe to launch a Groot node that monitors the execution of the Behavior Trees in real time or replays a log file.